And Lo,

 200.

 Whatever happens on the wire after that is somebody else's problem.
-And on loopback, apparently, somebody else had a problem.
+And on loopback, apparently, somebody else had a real problem.

-A few things I do differently now:
+Couple things I do differently now:

 Ask me how I know.

-Back to IndexHot take: HTTP/3 / QUIC is one of the cleanest case studies of dev<>ops tension I can think of, and almost nobody frames it that way.
-Everyone wants to talk about head-of-line blocking and 0-RTT.
-Fine.
-But the actual organizational consequence of QUIC is that the transport layer just walked out of the kernel and into your application binary, and that means it walked out of the ops team's hands and into the developers' laps.
+Back to IndexHot take, and almost nobody frames it this way: HTTP/3 is one of the cleanest dev-vs-ops fights I can think of, and everyone insists on talking about anything else.
+Head-of-line blocking.
+0-RTT.
+Cool.
+Sure.
+Meanwhile the actual thing QUIC did, organizationally, is the transport layer got up, walked out of the kernel, and moved into your application binary — and the second it did that, it walked out of ops' hands and straight into the developers' lap.

 daemon off;